 been a story worth recording.
 The gospels provide places where this would

-naturally fit.
+naturally fit, such as Jesus' objections to traditions.
 It doesn’t happen anywhere.

 Jesus doesn’t criticise anyone’s traditions about the name